masien/CS362-004-W2018/projects/masien/README.md

-My name is Nick Masie, masien
+This is my assignment-2 submission!